galacticcouncil/Basilisk-node/docs/CODE_OF_CONDUCT.md

-# HydraDX Code of Conduct
+# Basilisk Code of Conduct

 ## Our Pledge